How should we score athletes and candidates: geometric scoring rules: New characterisations

-\citet{SaariBarney03} recount an amusing anecdote to motivate an axiom known as reversal symmetry.
+\citet{SaariBarney03} recount an amusing anecdote to motivate an axiom known as top-winner reversal bias.
 In a departmental election the voters were asked to rank three candidates.
 Mathematically, this is the same problem as ours -- to aggregate $n$ rankings into one final result.
 All voters ranked the candidates from best to worst, but the chair expected the votes to be ordered from worst to best.
 The ``winner'' was thus the candidate that ranked highest in terms of the voters' assessment of unsuitability, rather than suitability for the role.
 After the ensuing confusion, the votes were retallied... and the winner was unchanged.
 The same candidate was judged to be at once the best and worst for the role.
-Presumably we ought to first give him a raise and then fire him.
-The authors' story ended with the chair being promoted to a higher position, but of course in a sporting context the resolution would be a bit different: the fans would storm the judges' stand and burn down the stadium.
+The authors' story ended with the chair being promoted to a higher position, but in a sporting context we could expect a less polite outcome.

-The relevant axiom here is \textbf{reversal symmetry}, which states that if a candidate $a$ is the unique winner with voters' preferences $R_1,\dots,R_n$, then if we invert the preferences of every voter then $a$ will no longer be the unique winner.
+The relevant axiom here is \textbf{top-winner reversal bias}, which states that if a candidate $a$ is the unique winner with voters' preferences $R_1,\dots,R_n$, then if we invert the preferences of every voter then $a$ will no longer be the unique winner.
 Note that the axiom asks for less than one might expect -- we are not asking that the candidate formerly judged the best is now judged the worst, but merely that the same candidate cannot be the best in both cases.